 1. Kuwait, 5.72 kilograms per capita per day

 Kuwait is an Arab country which is bordered by Saudi Arabia and Iraq.
-With an estimated population of over four million, this Islamic state has long had difficulties providing its citizens with an adequate supply of fresh, drinkable water.
+With an estimated population of over four million, Kuwait has long had difficulties providing its citizens with an adequate supply of fresh, drinkable water.
 The nation places a great deal of emphasis on desalination, which is essential to removing harmful minerals from saline water.
 Kuwait's first such desalination plant traces its beginnings back to 1951.
 The country's trash problems stem from a lack of proper landfills, which in turn has led to issues such as groundwater contamination, the release of toxic gases, and unregulated fires.
 Due in part to urban sprawl, many residents live in close proximity to poorly maintained landfills, and thus are exposed to an array of health risks.